anwarmamat/cmsc330spring2024/notes.md

 Caml is a dialect of the ML programming language family, developed in France at INRIA.
 OCaml is the main implementation of the programming language Caml.
 The features of ML include:
 * First-class functions
-  * Functions can be data, too: parameters and return values
+  * Functions can be data.
+We can send functions as  parameters to other functions and return functions as return values.
-* Favor immutability (assign onceâ)
+* Favor immutability (assign once)
 * Data types and pattern matching
   * Convenient for certain kinds of data structures
 * Type inference
-  * No need to write types in the source language
+  * OCaml is statically typed, but there is no need to write types in the source language
-    * But the language is statically typed
-  * Supports parametric polymorphism
-    * Generics in Java, templates in C++
+  * Supports parametric polymorphism, similar to Generics in Java, templates in C++
 * Exceptions
 * Garbage collection